JamesWoolfenden/terraform-aws-codecommit/codecommitSAML.md

 `aws s3 ls –-profile saml`

-And youll see the buckets in your account that you can see.
+And you'll see the buckets in your account that you can see.

 ## SSH and Https for CodeCommit